Natural Cycles gets $30M for its EU-certified “digital contraception”

 “The very first cycle there’s usually quite a lot of red days, so you only get 40 per cent green days on average the first cycle, and then it quickly ramps up,” says Berglund.
 “Usually after nine cycles you reach a point where you don’t get more green days on average.
 But this is just the average so it looks very, very different from woman to woman.”

-In one published study of the product’s efficacy, which was carried out by Natural Cycles utilizing existing users of the product as study subjects (and following up with those who quit using it to try to determine if they got pregnant), they say it demonstrated 93 per cent efficacy with “typical use” — although this research is not the research ‘gold standard’ of a randomized control trial.
+In one published study of the product’s efficacy, which was carried out by Natural Cycles utilizing existing users of the product as study subjects (and following up, she says, with 99 per cent of those who quit using it to try to determine if they got pregnant), they say it demonstrated 93 per cent efficacy with “typical use” — although the self-selecting nature and structure of this study does not achieve the scientific ‘gold standard’ of a randomized control trial.

 Nor has Natural Cycles carried out a randomized control trial comparing the product against other contraceptive methods.
 So users wanting to know how Natural Cycles stacks up against the pill, for example, or vs using condoms do not yet have any way to know that.